Most Common Mistakes to Avoid When Buying & Using Social Media Posting Software

 Everyone knows that social media marketing involves paid ads.
 However, many brands overlook the organic avenues of social media.

-Social media posting software gives you the ability to monitor social media platforms for mentions of your brand, competitors, and any other keyword you can think of.
+Social media posting software gives you the ability to monitor social media platforms through social listening feature for mentions of your brand, competitors, and any other keyword you can think of.
 But this data alone is useless if you don’t use it for the benefit of your brand.

 Reply to engagements as often as possible.
 If you see someone comment on the quality of your brand’s products or services, respond directly to the post.
 Not only does this show the user that you actually value their investment in your brand, but it shows anyone watching this engagement play out that you’re in the community, and that you interact with your audience.